neo4j-contrib/py2neo/book/fundamentals.rst

 Transactions
 ------------

-While the core Neo4j engine supports transactions, the REST API used by py2neo does not yet do so explicitly.
-If you prefer to wrap your code into transactions, consider using a Cypher query or a batch request.
+Py2neo does not yet provide explicit support for transactions.
+Instead, consider using a Cypher query or a batch request.

 Errors
 ------